wp-plugins/affiliates/readme.txt

 #### Affiliates ####

-Here an overview is provided with summarized statistical data, including your currently operative affiliates, total hits, visits and referrals.
+Here an overview is provided with charts showing referrals, visits and hits as well as summarized statistical data, including your currently operative affiliates, total hits, visits and referrals.

 #### Manage Affiliates ####